matomo-org/developer-documentation/docs/generated/master/Piwik/IP.md

 As a matter of naming convention, we use $ip for the network address format and $ipString for the presentation format (i.e., human-readable form).

-We&#039;re not using the network address format (in_addr) for socket functions, so we don&#039;t have to worry about incompatibility with Windows UNICODE and inetPtonW().
+We're not using the network address format (in_addr) for socket functions, so we don't have to worry about incompatibility with Windows UNICODE and inetPtonW().